platformsh/platformsh-docs/docs/src/administration/backup-and-restore.md

 title: "Backup and restore"
 weight: 2
 description: |
-  Backups are triggered directly via the management console or via the CLI.
+  Backups are triggered directly via the Console or via the CLI.
 The backup creates a complete snapshot of the environment's data.
 It includes all persistent data from all running services (MySQL, Solr,...) and any files stored on the mounted volumes.
 Please note that the snapshot is stored internally and cannot be downloaded.
 ---

 {{% description %}}